 - IV epinephrine if heart rate < 60 bpm despite adequate ventilation and chest compressions for at least 30–60 seconds

 - If there is no evidence of ROSC within 20 minutes, consider termination of resuscitation.

 - pH: ≥ 7.2 (slightly more acidic than adults)

 - Feeding: encourage and provide counseling regarding breastfeeding

 - Consequences of intrauterine estrogen exposure

-Healthy newborn infants normally lose up to 7% of their original birth weight in the first 5 days of life.
-This weight is then gained back through drinking breast milk and/or formula by age 10–14 days.
-No treatment is necessary!
+Healthy newborns normally lose up to 7% of their original birth weight in the first 5 days of life.
+This weight is then gained back through drinking breast milk and/formula by age 10–14 days.
+No treatment is necessary.

 External signs of maturity